-For 1910 and 1911: Shakespeare's Macbeth; Milton's Lycidas, Comus, L'Allegro, and Il Penseroso; Burke's Speech of Conciliation with America, or Washington's Farewell Address and Webster's First Bunker Hill Oration; Macaulay's Life of Johnson, or Carlyle's Essay on Burns.
+For 1909, 1910, 1911: Shakespeare's Macbeth; Milton's Lycidas, Comus, L'Allegro, and Il Penseroso; Burke's Speech of Conciliation with America, or Washington's Farewell Address and Webster's First Bunker Hill Oration; Macaulay's Life of Johnson, or Carlyle's Essay on Burns.

-History-(Counting as two units).
+History and Geography-(Counting as two units).

-- 1. American History.-Montgomery's, or Fiske's, or McMaster's History of the United States, including Geography and elementary Civil Government. - 2.
-Ancient History.-Morey's Ancient History or West's Ancient World, including Geography.
+- 1. American History.-Montgomery's, or Fiske's, or McMaster's History of the United States.
+A part of the year may will be devoted to the study of Civil Government. - 2.
+Ancient History.-Morey's Ancient History or West's Ancient Worlds. - 3.
+Ancient and Modern Geography.